robalford/alfordhomesinc/wp-content/plugins/photo-gallery/readme.txt

 = 7.
 Is it possible to add advertising or watermark over the images with free version? = Yes, it is possible to add advertising and/or watermark over the images.
 In both cases it can be only a single ad/watermark for all images.

+= 8.
+What are the best dimensions to set for Photo Gallery Images? = We recommend to use images with the width of 1200px to 1600px.
+In order to speed up the load time of one's site, please use images with size of 500-700 KB or less.

+= 9.
+Can I add images to my galleries which had already been uploaded to WordPress Media Library? = To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
+After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.2.108 =
+* Added: Save as copy themes.
+* Fixed: Delete folder with single quote in name.
+* Fixed: Add facebook album with images more than 100.

+= 1.2.107 =
+* Fixed: Responsiveness
+* Fixed: Bug on full-size and fullscreen lightbox

+= 1.2.106 =
+IMPORTANT: Instagram changed the API.
+You need to get a new access token by using "Sign in with Instagram" button on the Options page in order to keep your Instagram Gallery functioning after June 1.
+* Changed: Instagram new API.
+* Changed: Increase get_options count.

+= 1.2.105 =
+* Changed: Deleted themes old fields.
+* Changed: Check if file exist on set watermark.
+* Fixed: Remove box shadow from navigation buttons.
+* Fixed: Deactivate after uninstall, when folder name is different from photo-gallery.

+= 1.2.104 =
+* Fixed: Search in gallery from widget.
+* Added: Effect duration option.

+= 1.2.103 =
+* Fixed: Text watermark responsivness.
+* Added: Set/Reset watermark to all images at once.
+* Fixed: Description for masonry album views.

+= 1.2.102 =
+* Fixed: Search also in description.
+* Added: Options for slideshow widget.
+* Fixed: Import from media libruary.
+* Fixed: File manager loading.

+= 1.2.101 =
+* Fixed: Security issue

+= 1.2.100 =
+* Fixed: Add facebook single video.
+* Fixed: Styles on Wordpress 4.5.
+* Added: Right click protection for thumbnails.

+= 1.2.99 =
+* Fixed: Open lightbox from blog style, image browser and albums views.
+* Fixed: Vertical filmstrip with control buttons.
+* Added: Recreate all thumbnails at once.

+= 1.2.98 =
+* Added: Backend translation on Icelandic (thanks to Eggert Johannesson).
+* Fixed: Backend translation on Dutch.

+= 1.2.96 =
+* Fixed: Filemanager view type on large screens.
+* Added: Delete confirmation for galleries and images.
+* Changed: Featured plugins, themes page.

+= 1.2.95 =
+* Fixed: Advertisement link in slideshow.
+* Fixed: Comment, rating, ecommerce conflict.

+= 1.2.94 =
+* Fixed: Gallery media uploader files with withespaces in name.

+= 1.2.93 =
+* Added: Introduction tour.

+= 1.2.92 =
+* Fixed: Autoplay in lightbox.

+= 1.2.91 =
+* Fixed: Sort randomly in album views.
+* Added: Ligthbox background transparency.

+= 1.2.90 =
+* Fixed: Ecommerce loading div.
+* Fixed: Albums mosaic view.
+* Changed: Featured plugins page.

+= 1.2.89 =
+* Fixed: Possibility to set featured image for gallery custom post types.
+* Fixed: Masonry album thumbnail container transparency.
+* Fixed: Share conflict with Jetpack.
+* Fixed: Load more.

 = 1.2.88 =
 *  Fixed: Prevent javascript errors with empty options.